quixio/quix-streams/docs/advanced/branching.md

 # Advanced Usage

-## Skipping Assignment
+## Terminal Branches (no assignment)

-Assignment is not required to generate branches, which can remove instantiating variables that otherwise wont be referenced again (basically a "leaf" of the tree).
+Variable assignment is not required to generate branches; skipping assignment generates a **terminal branch**.

+Terminal branches cannot have any further operations added to them, and can alleviate the need for instantiating unreferenced variables.

 It may still be beneficial to use assignment as a visual aid for those unfamiliar with how branching works, and it makes no difference in terms of performance.

+### Terminal Branch Limitations

+While probably intuitive, terminal branches cannot be started with [in-place operations](dataframe-assignments.md#valid-in-place-operations).

 ### Rewriting the Example

-[The original example code above](#example-code) could be re-written as the following:
+[The original example code above](#example-code) could be re-written using terminal branches:

 ```python
 from quixstreams import Application